Dhole/gb-link-host/README.md

 ## License

-The code is released with the 3-clause BSD License.
+The code is released under the 3-clause BSD License.